 NY State of Health is a large enterprise that covers many different services, including eligibility determinations, appeals of eligibility determinations, contracting with IT systems and customer service providers, maintaining enrollment systems, and monitoring insurance providers.
-NY State of Health does not directly collect premiums from individuals that enroll in health insurance through the Marketplace, rather the Marketplace transmits enrollment information to the insurer that has been selected by the enrollee and the insurer bills the enrollee directly.
-Until April 2018, premiums for the small businesses were collected by a third-party vendor on behalf of NY State of Health and distributed to the insurers providing coverage on a monthly basis.
-The Marketplace also tracked nonpayment and enforces the dunning and termination process for small businesses.
-Starting April 2018, small business premiums are paid directly to insurers.
-NY State of Health discontinued premium collection processes, including tracking nonpayment, dunning, and termination, completely in mid-2019 when the transition of current groups was completed.
+NY State of Health does not directly collect premiums from individuals and small businesses that enroll in health insurance through the Marketplace, rather the Marketplace transmits enrollment information to the insurer that has been selected by the enrollee and the insurer bills the enrollee directly.